tweag/dsomm-baseline/README.md

    ```bash
    python main.py
    ```
-It will be prompted with set of DCOMM Levels and Checks to choose to run for a given repo(s)
+It will be prompted with set of DSOMM Levels and Checks to choose to run for a given repo(s)
 1. **Select checks**:

    You will be presented with a list of available checks grouped as per owasp dsomm levels.